 - Identify Opportunities: Conduct internal market research to pinpoint gaps in current processes and areas where AI can add value.
 Evaluate how AI can enhance workflows, improve customer experience, or reduce inefficiencies.

-- Ensure Compliance: Banks must ensure their AI initiatives comply with industry regulations and global standards.
+- Ensure Compliance: Banks must ensure their AI initiatives comply with strict regulations like the EU AI Act and local data sovereignty laws.
 This builds trust and avoids potential legal pitfalls.

 - Refine Practices: Update internal policies related to talent acquisition, data management, infrastructure, and algorithms.
-Establish a clear framework to guide AI adoption across departments, ensuring consistency and alignment.
+Engaging cloud consulting services at this stage can help establish the scalable architecture needed to support high-performance AI workloads.

 Step 2: Implement a Use Case-Driven Approach